 LEGISLATIVE BRANCH RESEARCH.

-You'll be using three main resources: the World Factbook, Culture Grams, and Encyclopedia Britannica.
+You'll be using three main resources.

 QUESTIONS TO ANSWER: